 Move beyond the single player missions, and you've got a fully-fledged Xbox Live experience waiting for you online with plenty of engaging maps to challenge and keep you interested until Christmas at least.

-That said, while it's a solid thumbs up, grumbles in gameplay and at times sloppy AI stop us giving it top marks.
+While it's a solid thumbs up, grumbles in gameplay and AI stop us giving it top marks

 PC Gaming now has a dedicated hub page!

 PC Gaming Week in association with Nvidia GeForce RTX may have come to an end, but you can still find all of that great content as well as all future PC gaming news, reviews, features and more on our dedicated hub page.